 Everything is bigger in Texas, and that extends to the beaches as well.
-Padre Island National Seashore is one of the longest beaches in the world and extends for a beautiful 70 miles along the Gulf of Mexico.
+Padre Island National Seashore is one of the longest beaches in the world and extends 70 miles along the Gulf of Mexico.

 3. Cox's Bazar, Bangladesh (75 miles)

-If you plan to visit this massive beach on the western coast of Bangladesh, the time is now—Cox’s Bazar (the largest uninterrupted natural sand beach on earth) has seen extensive development in recent years.
+Now is the time to visit this massive beach on the western coast of Bangladesh—Cox’s Bazar, the largest uninterrupted natural sand beach on earth, has seen extensive development in recent years.

 2. Ninety Mile Beach, Australia (90 miles)

 True to its name, Ninety Mile Beach is about 90 miles long.
 With a signature stretch of golden Australian sand and the vivid blue waters of the Tasman Sea, this gorgeous beach is one of the most beautiful places on Earth for a getaway.